localrivet/project-memory/README.md

 2. **Helper Functions** - Use the `CreateComponents` helper for easier initialization
 3. **High-Level API** - Use the Server API for simplified operations

 These approaches allow you to integrate Project-Memory with your existing MCP server without conflicts.
-For detailed instructions and examples, see our [Library Usage Guide](docs/library_usage.md).
+For detailed instructions and examples, see our [Library Usage Guide](docs/library_usage.md) and our comprehensive [Embedding Guide](docs/embedding_guide.md).

 ### Quick Example